ChrisPenner/ChrisPenner.github.io/site/posts/free-forgetful-functors.md

 date: Jul 20, 2017
 tags: [haskell, programming]
 description: Building adjunctions from Free and Forgetful Functors
+image: books.jpg
 ---

-Today I'm going to continue a bit the previous topic of Adjunctions, [last time](/posts/adjunction-battleship) we talked about how you can build a sensible adjunction from any Representable functor, this time we're going to talk about a (semantically) different form of adjunction, one
+Today I'm going to continue the previous topic of Adjunctions, [last time](/posts/adjunction-battleship) we talked about how you can build a sensible adjunction from any Representable functor, this time we're going to talk about a (semantically) different form of adjunction, one